WHY CLIMATE CHANGE

 Reasons Why Climate Change is an Emergency

-One reason that climate change has become an emergency is that today's atmospheric carbon dioxide concentration is nearly 400 ppm, when it is now well recognized that this level must be well below 350 ppm to avoid global climate catastrophe.
+Atmospheric CO2 safety.
+One reason that climate change has become an emergency is that today's atmospheric carbon dioxide concentration is 400 ppm, when it is now recognized that this level must be below 350 ppm to avoid a future commitment global climate catastrophe.

 Other reasons for the emergency call: